alphazento/zento/README.md

 ```

-#### MyPackage Folder Structure
+### MyPackage Folder Structure
-As Memtioned before you can create your package by running command:
+You can create your package by running command:
 ```
     artisan make:package VendorName_PackageName
 ```